Faithie505/Encode_Decode_File/README.md

 <h3>To Run: </h3>

-Navigate to the directory of the file, and type in the following command into the terminal prompt:
+Navigate to the directory of the file, and set up/add any needed files, including the file to be encoded, and a dictionary file.
+Then, type in the following command into the terminal prompt:

 <i>java -cp ./dsa.jar ie.atu.sw.Runner </i>

-Continue to navigate through the directory and set up/ add any needed files, including the file to be encoded, and a dictionary file .

 <h3>Features: </h3>